A Simple Boosting Framework for Transshipment: Abstract

 \section{Abstract}

-Transshipment, also known under the names of earth mover's distance, uncapacitated min-cost flow, or Wasserstein's metric, is an important and well-studied problem that asks to find a flow of minimum cost that routes a general demand vector.
-Adding to its importance, recent advancements in our understanding of algorithms for transshipment have led to breakthroughs for the fundamental problem of computing shortest paths.
-Specifically, the recent near-optimal $(1+\eps)$-approximate single-source shortest path algorithms in the parallel and distributed settings crucially solve transshipment as a central step of their approach.
+Transshipment is an important generalization of both the shortest path problem and the optimal transport problem.
+The task asks to route a demand using a flow of minimum cost over (uncapacitated) edges.
+Transshipment has recently received extensive attention in theoretical computer science as it is the centerpiece of all modern theoretical breakthroughs in parallel and distributed (approximate) shortest-path computation, a classic and well-studied problem.

-The key property that differentiates transshipment from other similar problems like shortest path is the so-called \emph{boosting}: one can boost a (bad) approximate solution to a near-optimal $(1 + \eps)$-approximate solution.
-This conceptually reduces the problem to finding an approximate solution.
-However, not all approximations can be boosted---there have been several proposed approaches that were shown to be susceptible to boosting, and a few others where boosting was left as an open question.
+The key advantage of transshipment over shortest paths is the so-called \emph{boosting} property: one can often boost a crude approximate solution to a (near-optimal) $(1+\varepsilon)$-approximate solution.
+However, our understanding of this phenomenon is limited: it is not clear which approximators can be boosted.
+Moreover, all current boosting frameworks are built with a specific type of approximator in mind and are relatively complicated.

-The main takeaway of our paper is that any black-box $\alpha$-approximate transshipment solver that computes a \emph{dual} solution can be boosted to an $(1 + \eps)$-approximate solver.
-Moreover, we significantly simplify and decouple previous approaches to transshipment (in sequential, parallel, and distributed settings) by showing all of them (implicitly) obtain approximate dual solutions.
+The main takeaway of our paper is conceptual: \emph{any} black-box oracle that computes an approximate \emph{dual} solution can be boosted to an $(1+\varepsilon)$-approximator.
+This decouples and simplifies all known near-optimal $(1+\varepsilon)$-approximate transshipment and shortest paths results: they all (implicitly) construct approximate dual solutions and boost them.

-Our analysis is very simple and relies only on the well-known multiplicative weights framework.
+We provide a very simple analysis based on the multiplicative weights framework.
 Furthermore, to keep the paper completely self-contained, we provide a new (and arguably much simpler) analysis of multiplicative weights that leverages well-known optimization tools to bypass the ad-hoc calculations used in the standard analyses.